dorukkilitcioglu/books2rec/README.md

 <div style="margin: 0 auto;max-width: 700px;text-align: center;">
     <figure>
         <img src='data/images/books2rec-charlie.png' alt='Example of Books2Rec recommendation'/>
         <figcaption><i>Example of our recommendations based on pure book metadata features.
-Notice how it picks up on all the other books from the author despite `author` not being a feature we included in our model.</i></figcaption>
+Notice how it picks up on all the other books from the author despite <code>author</code> not being a feature we included in our model.</i></figcaption>
     </figure>
 </div>